ApolloW1/ESE514-lab2-writeup/README.md

 5. How do you program a PIO state machine?

+    The date should be loaded to TX FIFO and then transmitted to the state machine to program a PIO state machine.

 6. In the example, which low-level C SDK function is directly responsible for telling the PIO to set the LED to a new color?
 How is this function accessed from the main “application” code?

     pio_sm_put_blocking( )

-    The function realized by including the header file.
+    This commands writes a word of data to a state machine's TX FIFO, blocking if the FIFO is full.
+The function is realized by including the header file.

 7. What role does the pioasm “assembler” play in the example, and how does this interact with CMake?
+    It convert pioasm to bytes for low level hardware to control the PIO.
+Instruction pico_generate_pio_header() in CMake file invokes the assembler.

 ## 3.3: Photos or scans of your annotated code printouts.
 https://github.com/ApolloW1/ESE514-lab2-writeup/blob/main/ws2812.c.pdf